-About this time of year, panic tends to set in for new high school graduates looking at their upcoming college costs.
-If you're planning to work this summer to offset some of your college expenses, consider these tips.
+Panic tends to set in for new high school graduates looking at their upcoming college costs.
+If you're planning to work the summer before college to offset some of your upcoming expenses, consider these tips.

 Know How Earnings Affect Your Financial Aid

 Although your financial aid has already been determined for the upcoming year by the time you graduate high school, your annual income can affect future aid.

 The Free Application for Federal Student Aid, or FAFSA, provides an income protection allowance — the amount you can earn during a calendar year before your financial aid package is affected.